Deutsche Bank flags credit risks as returns to profit in third quarter

 Net profit attributable to shareholders came in at 1.461 billion euros in the quarter, 42% more than a year earlier and in line with expectations.
 It logged a loss of 143 million euros in the second quarter.

-The Postbank lawsuits - which have been moving through the courts for years and have weighed on Deutsche's share price - claim that the bank underpaid in its acquisition of Postbank.
+The Postbank lawsuits - which have been moving through the courts for years - claim that the bank underpaid in its Postbank acquisition.

-The purchase of the no-frills lender with its millions of clients and roots in the country's postal system began during the global financial crisis and had been aimed at broadening Deutsche's reach in Germany while gaining a steady income stream.
+The purchase of the no-frills lender with its millions of clients and roots in the country's postal system began during the global financial crisis and aimed to broaden Deutsche's reach in Germany while gaining a steady income stream.

-Deutsche said in April that although it strongly disputed the claims, it had decided to post a provision for the cases of 1.3 billion euros.
+Deutsche said in April that although it strongly disputed the claims, it had decided to post a 1.3 billion euro provision for the cases.

 Deutsche's star performer in the quarter was its investment bank, where revenues rose 11% from a year earlier, above expectations for gains of 6.5% and echoing a strong third quarter at rivals like JPMorgan and Goldman Sachs.